zacseidel/DailyMail/README.md

 # DailyMail
-A project to automate email to myself based on customized data sets.
+A project to automate email based on customized data sets.

 ### Background
 This project was inspired by....